MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the ad extension.
+The system-generated identifier of the ad extension.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
 A negative identifier set for the ad extension can then be referenced in the *Id* field of dependent record types such as [Ad Group Promotion Ad Extension](ad-group-promotion-ad-extension.md) and [Campaign Promotion Ad Extension](campaign-promotion-ad-extension.md).
 This is recommended if you are adding new ad extensions and new dependent records in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required